 Reporting Non-compliance with HIPAA

-Hegg Memorial Health Center remains committed to protecting medical information about our patients.
+Hegg Health Center remains committed to protecting medical information about our patients.
 We are required by law to:

 - Keep medical information about patients private